 The proposed constitution that was submitted to the individual states for ratification in 1787 was not a revision of the Articles of Confederation, but rather an entirely new document that gave considerable power to the national government.
 In many states, the supporters of the Articles worked hard to block ratification.
 In Delaware, however, there was no overt opposition.
 Indeed, all of Delaware’s normally combative political factions favored the new constitution.

 On November 26, 1787, Delaware elected thirty delegates to a state convention to consider ratification.
 On December 7, 1787, the delegates, meeting in Dover at Battell’s Tavern (also known as the Golden Fleece Tavern) unanimously made Delaware the first state to ratify the United States Constitution.
 Delaware’s willingness to seize the initiative was very important.
-As a contemporary French observer living in New York City wrote, “Delaware has the advantage of having given the first signal of a revolution in the general government of the United States, and its example can only produce a good effort in other state conventions.”
+As a contemporary French observer living in New York City wrote, “Delaware has the advantage of having given the first signal of a revolution in the general government of the United States, and its example can only produce a good effect in other state conventions.”

 The “good effect” was soon evident.
 By June 21, 1788, New Hampshire, became the decisive ninth state to ratify.
 Delaware had led the way in making the United States Constitution the law of the land.